UMD-ARLIS/sociotechnical-worfklow-ontology-public/Example Scripts /README.md

 ### Returning Actions that Follow A Specified Action

-The following script is designed to return the nodes of `Actions` and `SubActions`, across encompassing `Activity` nodes following the node with the "Melt" description.
-This would be used on Example 3.
+The following script is designed to return the nodes of `Actions` including `SubActions`, across encompassing `Activity` nodes following the node with the "Melt" description.
+This would be used on Example 3 as it has been tuned to account for the types of relationships used within it.

     Match (start:Action {description: "Melt"})<-[:AFTER*]-(immediate:Action)
     With immediate